 Garbanzo beans belong to the legume family but have a nutty flavor that lends itself well to dips, salads, and soups.
-Besides that garbanzo beans (chickpeas) are used to make delicious South Asian cuisines and curry recipes.
+Besides, garbanzo beans (chickpeas) are used to make delicious South Asian cuisines and curry recipes.

-Garbanzo bean is the word that used interchangeably in American English for chickpeas.
-It is a cool season crop from South Asia that is grown in winters in tropics.
+Garbanzo bean is the word used interchangeably in American English for chickpeas.
+It is a cool-season crop from South Asia that is grown in winters in tropics.
 In cool and temperate climates, growing garbanzo beans is possible between spring to late summer.
-It requires at least 3 months of cool frost free days to get mature.
+It requires at least 3 months of cool frost-free days to get mature.
 In areas where summers are cool, garbanzo beans can take up to five-six months to get mature for harvest.

 How to Grow Garbanzo Beans